Updated: 6 days ago

 As a society, this isn’t the only skill fast disappearing.
 It is one of many skills that is slipping away as a result of the technology era.
 An era, that has brought everything to our fingertips in an instant.
 We expect everything from instant gratification in social media to the instant approval of loans.
 Nothing in life seems to go unscathed in our desire for everything now, including love.

 Technology has in so many ways made our lives easier, so we keep getting reminded of it in advertising, marketing and everywhere else we seem to look.
 Yet less than 100 years ago, we spent most of our time daily just doing the essentials to survive.
-Yet we should a whole lot of spare time, right?
+Yet we should have a whole lot of spare time, right?
 So why don't we, when we have all this technology to make our lives easier.
 Why are we not finding time to stop, relax and foster these important lost skills that have the potential to enrich our lives greatly.

 It is pretty simple really, technology has disrupted the fabric of not only convenience but distraction itself.
 We are distracted by every buzz, bell and whistle, that technology is using to disrupt us.
 We are literally acting like a bower bird on steroids.
 Why?
 Because it is our phone in the palm of our hands.
 It has become our umbilical cord, stealing our every moment of every day.

 We have all done it, been in a beautiful location and focused on getting the perfect photo, not simply enjoying the experience.
-We are somehow more determined to keep a photo memory and urgently post it on social media, than actually breathing into it and enjoying the moment, right then, patiently and blissfully experience it all.
+We are somehow more determined to keep a photo memory and urgently post it on social media, than actually breathing into it and enjoying the moment, right then, patiently and blissfully experiencing it all.
 When did we stop just seeing the sunset, rather than taking twenty pictures of you pretending to hold it in your hand?
 Feeling the sunset, and reflecting on your day with gratitude for what it brought, as it is literally shining on you from 150 million kilometres away.

 Has the smartphone stolen our smarts?
 Have we surrendered skills like patience because the smartphone now makes all our decisions for us?
 And because we can have everything in a second is there no need for patience anymore?